scholl-lab/command-chest/README.md

-# command-chest
+# Command chest
- A collection of assorted tools, command lines and scripts
+A collection of assorted tools, command lines and scripts.